One of the most beautiful corners it has Madrid, not too well known among those who visit the capital of Spain, is the Temple of Debod.

 It was in 1972, coinciding with the inauguration of the Egyptian temple, when the entire park was remodeled.

-In short, a recommended walk to complement your visit to the famous Egyptian temple.
+In short, the Cuartel de la Montaña park is an ideal place to take a walk as a complement to your visit to the famous Egyptian temple.